 - Urinary tract disease

-Anyone of these issues can worsen and really threaten a dog’s health and well-being.
+Any one of these issues can worsen and threaten a dog’s health and wellbeing.
 So, it pays to know what you might be seeing develop by paying attention to some warning signs.

-Heart disease often manifests itself in signs like coughing, panting or heavy breathing, a loss or decrease in appetite and a disinterest or inability to exercise as before.
-If your dog does not usually vomit and suddenly starts to vomit on a regular basis, this too is a sign.
+Heart disease often manifests itself in signs like coughing, panting or heavy breathing, a loss or decrease in appetite and disinterest or inability to exercise as before.
+If your dog does not usually vomit and suddenly starts to vomit regularly, this too is a sign.
 Should your pup display two or more of these symptoms, it is time to head to the vet.

-Symptoms of a urinary tract disease are much easier to spot and include house soiling or accidents, any straining to pass urine, general malaise or weakness and blood in the urine.
+A urinary tract disease’s symptoms are much easier to spot and include house soiling or accidents, any straining to pass urine, general malaise or weakness, and blood in the urine.
 At the very first signs of this, it is best to get a senior dog treated.

-Keep in mind that arthritis is also a big health issue and can appear in a dog of any breed or size – though the big dogs seem to be the most vulnerable.
-Signs of arthritis, though, are very tricky because they are also similar to signs of general aging.
-That is why the six-month exam schedule is best as your vet can catch the disease fairly quickly and help you get your pup on a good regimen of NSAIDs (Nonsteroidal anti-inflammatory drugs), supplements and a good regimen of exercise and special foods.
+Remember that arthritis is also a big health issue and can appear in a dog of any breed or size – though the big dogs seem to be the most vulnerable.
+Signs of arthritis are very tricky because they are also similar to signs of a general aging.
+That is why the six-month exam schedule is best, as your vet can catch the disease fairly quickly and help you get your pup on a good regimen of NSAIDs (Nonsteroidal anti-inflammatory drugs), supplements and a good regimen of exercise and special foods.